thebrandonallen/edit-author-slug/readme.txt

 Make sure you are an admin, or have been assigned the `edit_users` or `edit_author_slug` capability.

 == Changelog ==

+= 0.9.2 =
+* Fix issue where any profile information other than the Author Slug could not be updated
+* Minor code improvement

 = 0.9.1 =
 * Add 'Settings' link to plugins list table